 Mr. Pankaj Dhingra ceases to be a member of Audit Committee w.e.f August 14, 2020.
-Mr. Rajendra Nimbhorkar has been appointed as member of Audit Committee on August 14, 2020.

 The Committee has formulated the criteria for determining qualifications, positive attributes and independence of a Director and a policy has been framed for appointment and remuneration of Directors, key managerial personnel and other employees.